 - Identify and provide a rationale for the valued components that will constitute the focus of the cumulative effects assessment, emphasizing this assessment on the valued components most likely to be affected by the project and other project and activities.
-To this end, the proponent must consider, without limiting itself thereto, the following components likely to be affected by the project: - ✓ fish and fish habitat: - ✓ marine plants; - ✓ migratory and non-migratory birds; - ✓ terrestrial plants and animals; - ✓ species at risk; - ✓ Aboriginal peoples; - √ human environment (other than Aboriginal peoples). - Identify and justify the spatial and temporal boundaries for the cumulative effect assessment for each valued component selected.
+To this end, the proponent must consider, without limiting itself thereto, the following components likely to be affected by the project: - o fish and fish habitat, including the beluga: - o migratory and non-migratory birds; - o species at risk; - o any other relevant component. - Identify and justify the spatial and temporal boundaries for the cumulative effect assessment for each valued component selected.
 The boundaries for the cumulative effects assessments will generally be different for each valued component considered.
 These cumulative effects boundaries will also generally be larger than the boundaries for the corresponding project effects; - Identify the sources of potential cumulative effects.
 Specify other projects or activities that have been or that are likely to be carried out that could cause effects on each selected valued component within the boundaries defined, and whose effects would act in combination with the residual effects of the project.
-This assessment may consider the results of any relevant study conducted by a committee established under section 73 or 74 of the Act;

-- Describe the mitigation measures that are technically and economically feasible.
+The cumulative effects assessment will include the potential Énergie Saguenay Project proposing the implementation of a liquefaction and exportation terminal for liquefied natural gas in La Baie.
+This assessment may consider the results of any relevant study conducted by a committee established under section 73 or 74 of CEAA 2012; - Describe the mitigation measures that are technically and economically feasible.
 The proponent shall assess the effectiveness of the measures applied to mitigate the cumulative effects.
 In cases where measures exist that are beyond the scope of the proponent's responsibility that could be effectively applied to mitigate these effects, the proponent will identify these effects and the parties that have the authority to act.
-In such cases, the environmental impact statement will summarize the discussions that took place with the other parties in order to implement the necessary measures over the long term; - Determine the significance of the cumulative effects; - Develop a follow-up program to verify the accuracy of the assessment or to dispel the uncertainty concerning the effectiveness of mitigation measures for certain cumulative effects.
+In such cases, the environmental impact statement will summarize the discussions that took place with the other parties in order to implement the necessary measures over the long term;

+- Determine the significance of the cumulative effects; - Develop a follow-up program to verify the accuracy of the assessment or to dispel the uncertainty concerning the effectiveness of mitigation measures for certain cumulative effects.